The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 9. Shipping & Dropshipping

-Dropshipping is an order fulfillment method where you don’t need to keep the products in stock.
+Shipping includes the physical transportation of goods from a seller to a buyer, typically through various transportation methods like trucks, ships, or planes.
+Dropshipping is an order fulfillment method; you can start your store without keeping the products in stock.
 Instead, you can purchase the items from the vendor and send them directly to the customer.
 Now, let us compare WooCommerce vs Shopping based on dropshipping.

 If you choose WooCommerce, you will have access to numerous plugins that instantly import products from third-party marketplaces, complete orders from the store, and do various essential things.
-Out of multiple plugins, AliDropShip is one of the most popular ones that integrates well with AliExpress.
+Out of multiple plugins, AliDropShip is one of the most popular dropshipping suppliers for WooCommerce that integrates well with AliExpress.
 But the most fantastic plugin is DropShip, with more than 8000 active installations.

 If you have decided to go with Shopify, you will find dedicated extensions and add-ons from the leading marketplaces to start Dropshipping.
 Out of various apps, Aliexpress, Dropified, and Oberlo are highly popular.
-You can integrate any of these plugins into your store to get access to many features to run your Dropshipping business and expand it quickly.
+You can integrate any of these plugins into your store to get access to many features to start your Dropshipping business on Shopify and expand it quickly.

 So it’s a tie.
 Shopify and WooCommerce both support white-label items, import products, and order fulfillment.
 However, the marketplaces have their own charges for dropshipping.
 So, you must keep that in mind if you are starting a dropshipping store with any of these two platforms.